-(122) Hun bliver passet på. (pseudo passive) she.NOM is taken.care of 'She is taken care of.'
+(pseudo passive) (122) Hun bliver passet på. taken.care of 'She is taken care of.'

 In order to do this we provide some background information about the analysis of sentences with prepositional objects in HPSG and explain the active example in (123):